SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- International Women's Day: Though not a public holiday, various events are held across the United States on March 8th to celebrate International Women's Day.
-This can include marches, speeches, rallies, and other events focusing on women's rights and achievements.
+- International Women's Day: While not exclusive to the USA, International Women's Day is observed on March 8th every year.
+It's a global day celebrating the social, economic, cultural, and political achievements of women.
+Events across the country can include marches, rallies, panel discussions, networking events, and more, all focused on women's rights and gender equality.

+- National School Breakfast Week: Typically held during the first full week of March, National School Breakfast Week might include special events or
 ### Positive Qoute
 ------
 "Every sunrise brings new hope and endless possibilities.
-Embrace the day with an open heart and a daring spirit. 🌅✨💪 #StayPositive #NewBeginnings"
+Embrace the day with a smile and let your heart be light. 🌅✨😊"